kennethpu/HackerRank/Algorithms/Warmup/23.Identify Smith Numbers/README.md

 Its prime factors are 2, 3, 3, 3, and 7.
 The sum of its digits is `(3+7+8) = 18`.
 The sum of the digits of its factors is `(2+3+3+3+7) = 18`.

-In the second case you will get "3141592353", which is wrong if you observe it carefully.

-The third case is already explained in the problem statement, but here we removed all the punctuation marks to make your job easier!